tgb20/tgb20.github.io/streamlink/index.md

 # New Changes

+- Icon shows ! if the extension needs an update
+- Corrected spelling mistakes
+- Removed OnLinkCreated

+# Changelog

 - Device IDs are now enforced by the extension and not user configurable
 - Links can now have descriptions
 - When joining a link you now get the link code and description returned